The Feast of the Assumption: Celebrating Mary’s Heavenly Ascension

 Origins and History

 The Feast of the Assumption, celebrated on August 15th, is a major event in the Catholic Church.
 This isn’t just any feast—it’s steeped in centuries of tradition and lore.
-The belief that Mary, the mother of Jesus, was taken up into heaven body and soul at the end of her earthly life has been around since the early days of the Church (Catholic News Agency).
+The belief that Mary, the of Jesus, was taken up into heaven body and soul at the end of her earthly life has been around since the early days of the Church (Catholic News Agency).

 The origins of this celebration can be traced back to as early as the 5th century.
 In the East, Emperor Maurice established the Feast of the Dormition around AD 600.
 By the 7th century, this feast made its way to the West, where it became known as the Feast of the Assumption.
 St. Juvenal, Bishop of Jerusalem, shared at the Council of Chalcedon in 451 that Mary died in the presence of all the Apostles, but her tomb was found empty, leading to the belief that her body was taken up to heaven.